mechboxes/mech/README.md

     --debug                          Show debug messages.

 Common commands:
+    (list|ls)         lists all available boxes
-    init              initializes a new mech environment by creating a mechfile destroy           stops and deletes all traces of the mech machine (up|start)        starts and provisions the mech environment (down|stop|halt)  stops the mech machine
+    init              initializes a new mech environment by creating a Mechfile destroy           stops and deletes all traces of the mech machine (up|start)        starts and provisions the mech environment (down|stop|halt)  stops the mech machine